emre-mr246/42_ring2_fdf/README.md

 1. In the project's main directory, compile the library using the `make` command.
    `$ make bonus`

-2. You can run the program with fallowing command:
+2. You can run the program with the following command:
    `$ ./fdf maps/pyramide.fdf`

 ## Score 🥇